oisinhassett/Crypto-Market-Trainer/README.md

 ## Web Project

 The Web project uses the MVC pattern to implement a web application.
 It references the Core and Data projects and uses the any exposed services and models to access data management functionality.
-This allows the Web project to be completely independent of the persistence framework used in the Data project (EntityFrameworkCore or InMemory List in this template).
+This allows the Web project to be completely independent of the persistence framework used in the Data project.

 ### Identity

 The project provides extension methods to enable:

 1. User Identity using cookie authentication.
 This is enabled without using the boilerplate template used in the Visual Studio Web MVC project.
 This allows the developer to gain a better appreciation of how Identity is implemented.
 The data project implements a User model and the UserService provides user management functionality such as Authenticate, Register, Change Password, Update Profile etc.

     The Web project implements a UserController with actions for Login/Register/NotAuthorized/NotAuthenticated etc. The ```AuthBuilder``` helper class defined in ```Template.Web.Helpers``` provides a ```BuildClaimsPrinciple``` method to build a set of user claims for User Login action when using cookie authentication

 2. JWT authentication for WebAPI's.
-The Web project implements an ApiController with actions for Register, Login.
+The Web project provides a UserApiController with actions for Register, Login.
 The ```AuthBuilder``` helper class defined in ```Template.Web.Helpers``` provides a ```BuildJwtToken``` method to build a set of user claims for User Login action when using JWT authentication.

     JWT settings are configured via a ```JwtConfig``` section in appsettings.json.
 Settings include ```JwtSecret```, ```JwtIssuer```, ```JwtAudience```, and ```JwtExpiryInDays```.
 These are already set with default values and can be amended as required.
 Recommended to change the JwtSecret and ensure this is not committed to git in production.

-To configure one of the various authentication scanarios enable one of the following in Startup.cs ```ConfigureServices``` method.
+To configure one of the various authentication scenarios enable one of the following in Startup.cs ```ConfigureServices``` method.

 ```
 services.AddCookieAuthentication();